 Inspect the water line.
 Similar to water shutoff valve malfunctions, a cracked or loose water line requires the help of a plumber to get your machine working back to normal.

 Deep clean the machine.
-Once a plumber has come to fix the unit, or you’ve managed to dislodge anything blocking the drains, deep clean your machine to ensure there are no other buildup issues.
+Once a plumber has come to fix the unit or you have managed to dislodge anything blocking the drains, deep clean your machine to ensure there are no other buildup issues.

-To prevent damage to the unit, the machine will shut down if the thermistor reaches a temperature of over 127 degrees Fahrenheit.
-Complications with the hot gas valve (HGV), hot water is entering the unit, or a shorted thermistor are the most common factors for causing this issue.
+To prevent damage to the unit, the machine will shut down if the thermistor reaches a temperature over 127 degrees Fahrenheit.
+Complications with the hot gas valve (HGV), hot water entering the unit, or a shorted thermistor are the most common factors causing this issue.

 The control board has a defrost backup safety timer that protects from long harvesting.
 This alarm is warning you that the machine ran two 20-minute harvest cycles in a row.
-An open thermistor, thermostatic expansion valves (TXV) leak, the HGV is not opening, low refrigerant charge, and defective compressor are the most common factors for causing this issue.
+An open thermistor, thermostatic expansion valve (TXV) leak, the HGV not opening, low refrigerant charge, and defective compressor are the most common factors causing this issue.

 The 4-beep alarm will sound if there is a short circuit between the K4 connection on the control board and the bin control.
 The 5-beep alarm will sound if there is an open circuit between the K4 connection on the control board and the bin control.
 Check the connections and replace the wire harness if necessary.